 Adapted from: MAS Rules for New Housing Loans

 Most homeowners who are looking to refinance or reprice their mortgage are looking to reduce their monthly home loan repayments.
 Yet, there are some slight differences between the 2.

 Repricing refers to switching to a new home loan package within the same bank while refinancing refers to closing your current home loan account and getting a new home loan with another bank.

 When refinancing or repricing your home loan, there will be fees involved.

-For example, when you refinance you go to another bank and hence will need to pay legal/valuation fees of S$3,000 and above.
-When you reprice, you get a better rate with your current bank; but may need to pay a conversion/administrative fee that could be around S$800.
+For example, when you refinance, you go to another bank and hence will need to pay legal/valuation fees of $3,000 and above.
+When you reprice, you get a better rate with your current bank; but may need to pay a conversion/administrative fee that could be around $800.

-There may also be early redemption fees incurred, if you exit your home loan during the lock-in period.
-Here’s a summary of the typical costs involved, which is useful to help you decide on refinancing or repricing.
+There may also be early redemption fees incurred if you exit your home loan during the lock-in period.
+Here’s a summary of the typical costs involved which would be useful to help you decide on refinancing or repricing.

 Typical costs involved in refinancing or repricing a HDB flat

 |Might be able to offset with cash rebates offered by the bank